Displaying Application Status

 You can target resources of the supported types that are deployed in any of the following ways:

-- Deployed by a Kuberentes Operator that is deployed by the app manager.
+- Deployed by a Kubernetes Operator that is deployed by KOTS.
 For more information, see About Packaging a Kubernetes Operator Application.

 - Deployed by Helm.
-For more information, see Helm Overview.
+For more information, see About Distributing Helm Charts with KOTS.

 Status informers are in the format [namespace/]type/name

-where namespace is optional and will default to the current namespace.
+, where namespace is optional and defaults to the current namespace.

 apiVersion: kots.io/v1beta1